ANUSHREE1403/portfolio/README.md

 ---

 ## Credits
-This portfolio was originally based on the Hudson template by [StyleShout](https://styleshout.com/), and has been extensively customized by Anushree.
+This portfolio was originally based on the Hudson template by [StyleShout](https://styleshout.com/), and has been extensively customized by me.
-Feel free to fork, customize, or use this portfolio as inspiration for your own!
+Feel free to fork, customize, or use this portfolio as inspiration for your own !